They can be made of various materials from birch veneer, cedar or asphalt. They can also come in strips or as individuals in a bag.

-You can view the Standard Shingling Guide, courtesy of Greenleaf Dollhouses, to get an overview of the shingling process.
+You can view the Corona Concepts Shingling Instructions, courtesy of Corona Concepts Dollhouses, to get an overview of the shingling process.
 You can also view the Real Good Toys shingling instructions here, courtesy of Real Good Toys Dollhouses.

 If you plan on shingling your roof without templates, always paint your roof in the same color as you plan on painting or staining your shingles, so that you do not see raw wood between them.